vsoch/vsoch.github.io/_posts/2023/2023-11-4-oras-kubernetes-cache.md

 ```

 And just to be clear - "finished" means that the sidecar container with ORAS was setup, the applications ran (LAMMPS or HWLOC) and then their artifacts were moved and pushed to the registry.
 The containers then both exit, allowing the Job to complete.
 Nice!
-Now let's inspect some logs to see what the output looks like, starting with lAMMPS.
+Now let's inspect some logs to see what the output looks like, starting with LAMMPS.

 #### LAMMPS